Winter Weather Math Games

 Snowball Math Crush

-Start by counting one group of snowballs, and then beside that group count out another.
+Start the snowball math games by counting one group of snowballs, and then beside that group count out another.
 Have you child add the two groups together by counting each snowball as they crush it with their foot.
 You can also practice subtraction by placing one group of snowballs on the ground and asking your child to subtract a smaller number of snowballs than they see.
 They can subtract the snowballs by crushing them with their foot, leaving the remainder of the snowballs to find the answer.

 Painted Snow Tic-Tac-Toe

 Next to our patio was a small snowbank perfect for a game of tic-tac-toe.
 We used this method for painting snow by The Resourceful Mama and made our own gameboard and pieces.
 The kids enjoyed taking turns throwing their colored snowballs at the game board.
 When one game is over just add a little more snow to each square to hide the colors and play again!
+This isn’t a math game but also as exciting!